 - the police department.

-However, having a criminal record is not necessarily a bar to working at these institutions, especially if your past conviction was long ago and is not related to the job you are applying for.1
+However, having a criminal record is not necessarily a bar to working at these institutions.
+This is especially true if your past conviction was long ago and is not related to the job you are applying for.1

-Why can sealed records still show up in FBI background checks?
+Why can sealed records show up in FBI background checks?

-The FBI is a federal agency and is under no obligation to comply with a Colorado court’s “order to seal.”
-In many cases, the FBI will as a courtesy seal your record from its National Crime Information Center (NCIC) database – but it does not have to.2
+The FBI is a federal agency and is under no obligation to follow a Colorado court’s “order to seal.”
+The FBI may as a courtesy seal your record from its National Crime Information Center (NCIC) database – but it does not have to.2

 Do sealed records show up if I try to buy a gun in Colorado?

 Possibly.
-When you try to purchase a gun in Colorado, the seller will request a background check through Colorado’s Firearms InstaCheck Unit.
-This Unit draws on FBI data, so it could turn up your entire criminal history whether or not it has been sealed.3
+When you try to purchase a firearm in Colorado, the seller will request a background check through Colorado’s Firearms InstaCheck Unit.
+This Unit draws on FBI data, so it could reveal your whole criminal history, whether or not it has been sealed.3

-What happens if I get my record sealed, and then I get prosecuted for another crime?
+What happens if I get prosecuted for another crime?

 Example: Mike got a record seal for a past conviction for possessing a wiretapping device in violation of CRS 18-9-302.
 Then Mike gets arrested again for the same offense.